|

 Hitler also said that he had taken inspiration

-The whole world of Nature is a mighty struggle
+from Darwin's understanding of struggle: The whole world of Nature is a mighty struggle

 between strength and weakness-an eternal victory